 What can I do to let in the Light?

 God is loving and love proceeds from God.
-Those who know love, know God for God is love.
+Those who know love, know God, for God is love.

 Be honest with who you really are now and accept God’s love, tender grace, and forgive yourself.
+You are already connected to the divine, so reach out.

 Jesus said, “Behold I stand at the door and knock.”
 Will you open your closet door and let God’s light in?